• Skip to main content

 Axillary Nerve

-• Vulnerable near the quadrangular space.
+• Vulnerable near the quadrangular space

-Important Anatomical Spaces Around the Posterior Shoulder
+Important Anatomical Spaces in Posterior Shoulder

 Triangular Space